tharzen/php-interpreter/README.md

 ```

 The front end of it is [php-parser](https://github.com/glayzzle/php-parser).

 The back end of it is to evaluate the abstract syntax tree directly.

-The evaluator use execution stack to execute each expression and modify the variables in environment.
+The evaluator uses execution stack to execute every expression and manipulates the variables in environment.

+Currently there is no intermediate tier part.

 ### Language Specification
 The PHP language specification [php-langspec](https://github.com/php/php-langspec/blob/master/spec).